-The Bank's risk management framework includes specific assessments for all significant operational risks faced by the Bank.
+The Bank's risk management framework includes specific assessments for all significant operational risks faced by the Bank and maintenance of a Group risk register that ranks each risk using a 'probability/impact' matrix and assesses the effectiveness of the respective control environments.
 Procedure manuals are also in place for each area of the business to set out the processes and controls all staff are expected to follow.